menzenski/menzenski.github.io/_posts/2015-05-05-Sentiment-in-Tolstoy-1.md

 categories: [blog, literature]
 date: 2015-05-11
 comments: true
-title: Sentiment in "War and Peace", Part I
+title: Sentiment in "War and Peace" Part I
 ---

 I've been having a lot of fun playing around with Matthew Jockers'